 Buddhist culture is based around Dhanna – donations and good deeds.
 Lay people from Yangon and surrounding villages share their food and give money every day to support the vulnerable people, monks and volunteers from ThaBarWa.
 It’s beautiful to see the generosity of Burmese people that offer whatever they can to the Center that relies on them.
 Thanks to ThaBarWa’s reputation, the center receives invitations from all around the greater Yangon area to come to do its Alms round.
 The good Karma is tangible every day.

 Volunteers can help in the maintenance and building activities at the center.
-Teaching English to locals, making art projects, cooking, gardening and taking care of children is also something that we do.
+Teaching English to locals and children, cooking and gardening is also something that we do.

 Several side projects can be organized by all volunteers that want to share their skills to improve the conditions of the center.
 These can involve copy writing, photo shooting, video making, organizing yoga lessons, helping orphans, providing materials to locals in need and more.

 Volunteers will be hosted in separate male and female dorms.
+If the dorms are full, we have an open space where we will arrange a clean place to sleep.
 Bed linen, security lockers and mosquito nets are provided.